-Eaglenest Wildlife Sanctuary conjoining the Sessa Orchid Sanctuary to the northeast is the Eaglenest Wildlife Sanctuary, which is also a protected area at the foothills of the Himalayas, at the West Kameng District.
-The Red Eagle Division of the Indian Army was posted in this area during the 1950s, hence the name 'Eaglenest'.
+Conjoining the Sessa Orchid Sanctuary to the Northeast is the Eaglenest Wildlife Sanctuary, which is also a protected area at the foothills of the Himalayas, at the West Kameng District.
+The Red Eagle Division of the Indian Army was posted in this area during the 1950s, and hence the name 'Eaglenest'.

 To the east of this sanctuary is the Kameng River.
 Due to the large variety of bird species seen at the Eaglenest Wildlife Sanctuary, it is a famous Birding Sight for the visitors.
 The Eaglenest Wildlife Sanctuary is safeguarded from timber and animal poaching, mostly because it is isolated.

 Along with birds, Eaglenest Sanctuary is also the home of 15 species of mammals such as the endangered Capped Langur, Bengal Tiger, Asian Elephant, Red Panda, Asiatic Black Bear etc.

-In addition, this wildlife sanctuary also has 34 different species of Amphibians, 24 species of snakes and 7 species of lizards.
+In addition, this wildlife sanctuary also has 34 different species of amphibians, 24 species of snakes and 7 species of lizards.
 Eaglenest also includes a few rare species such as the Darjeeling False-wolf snake and the Gunther's Kukri Snake.